Do You Feel Like No One Understands You?

 In truth, before you can form the deep, healthy relationships you crave, you must form an honest, loving relationship with yourself.
 In a safe, nonjudgmental space that’s entirely devoted to you, you can feel validated in your experience, better understand your emotions, and develop the tools needed to express your best self to the world.

-Relationship Therapy Can Help You Find Meaning and Lasting Connection
+Interpersonal Relationship Therapy Can Help You Find Meaning and Lasting Connection

 I understand how painful feeling isolated and misunderstood can be.
-As a therapist, my first priority is creating a space where you feel heard and accepted.
+As a licensed clinical psychologist, my first priority is creating a space where you feel heard and accepted.
 Each session is centered on your needs, fears, hurts, and hopes.
 As we explore your interpersonal issues and desires, I will be fully present with you.
 If you’re ready to be honest, open, and curious, I’m here to help you discover and nurture your authentic self.

-During relationship therapy sessions, you can express your thoughts and emotions without fear of judgment or rejection.
+During interpersonal relationship therapy sessions, you can express your thoughts and emotions without fear of judgment or rejection.
 I can help you understand that your feelings are never wrong.
 Your experiences of anger and sadness are real and valid.
 Together, we can investigate these emotions and explore how they arise.
 Then, in a neutral, accepting space, you can examine how interpretations of experiences may stem from negative beliefs about relationships or yourself.
 For example, if you believe that everyone will abandon you, you may sense rejection when it’s not really there.
 As we trace your emotions to their roots, we can experiment with shifting perspectives and then examine how your emotions change.
 As you become able to see with fresh eyes, you can begin to move through the world with a new sense of openness and trust.

 With respect and care, I can also help you understand your role in relationship conflict and how others might experience you.
 For example, when you sense rejection, do you lash out and say hurtful things?
 By examining how you react to others, especially when you feel hurt, you can gain clarity around your behavior, take note of what isn’t working, and make positive changes.
 With the right support and guidance, it’s possible to align your inner self with your outer actions, better regulate distressing emotions, navigate communication in relationships, and foster lasting connection.